MicrosoftDocs/CortanaSkillsKit/docs/skills/overview.md

 Users invoke skills simply by speaking to Cortana.
 Users don't install or activate skills.
 New skills that the user may be interested in using can be found on the [Cortana Skills page](https://www.microsoft.com/en-us/windows/cortana/cortana-skills/).
 They can also manage and control skills that they've already connected to in the Cortana Notebook.

 >[!NOTE]
 > Cortana will respond with speech when queried with speech.
-Queries by text will have a text only response.
+Queries by text will have a text-only response.

 Users can invoke skills on any platform that includes Cortana.